-Kellogg competitor bows out of bid
+Kellogg competitor bows out of bid for Egyptian company

 Shares of Kellogg slipped Wednesday morning after a Middle Eastern private equity investor said it was dropping out of a bidding competition with the U.S. cereal maker over an Egyptian baked goods manufacturer.

 The Abraaj Group said it was bowing out after making an offer last week of 88.09 Egyptian pounds ($12.36) for each share of BiscoMisr.
 That bid totaled about $142.1 million.